 This is an important point to consider, because if the answer is “not very”, neither an au pair nor a nanny will be the right option for you.
 Maintaining a good working relationship with an au pair or nanny requires regular communication and negotiation, and showing that you care about your au pair or nanny is an essential part of the deal.
 While you may consider a nanny to be your employee, an au pair by definition is “on par” or “equal to”, indicating that your au pair should be considered more like an extended family member.
 Au pairs require even more of a time investment because they need help adjusting to a new culture as well.
 (For this reason, the U.S. Department of State requires host parents to stay at home with their au pairs for the first three days after her arrival.)
 While the time investment is more involved with au pairs and nannies, the payoff can be worth it.
 If you decide to secure childcare coverage from a family member, the time commitment and emotional investment can be equally as involved.

 This is the last, but perhaps most important question to ask yourself.
 Try to picture how each of the childcare solutions discussed would affect your life and imagine whether it would bring peace and harmony to your home or more stress and hardship.
-Forget about what your friends are doing for childcare or what is most popular in your community or within your circle of colleagues and really focus on what will work best for your needs.
+Focus on what will work best for your needs.
 Do you know your demanding work schedule will make the drop-off and pick-up to and from daycare a nightmare?
 Consider an au pair or nanny.
 Do you love the idea of welcoming someone into your home to provide energy, one-on-one attention and exposure to a new language and culture?
 Maybe an au pair is best.
 Do you want the individualized attention but not the permanent house guest?
 Maybe a nanny or nanny share is best.
 Is it important to you that your child have the chance to play with others his age and you’ve identified quality daycare facilities near your home?
 Daycare might be the answer.
-Visualize, do your homework and ultimately trust your gut to choose what feels best for your family.
+Visualize, do your homework and ultimately trust your instincts to choose what feels best for your family.